 Grades 6 - 12

 Tuition includes most course and laboratory fees.
 Textbooks are included in Transitional Kindergarten through Grade 5 tuition costs, but are an additional expense in Grades 6 through 12.
 Also, for Grades 5 through 8 and Grade 12, there will be an advance payment of up to $125-350 for class trips.
-Student Accident Insurance ($34), Tuition Refund Plan (0.55% of tuition), and Yearbook ($67) are optional charges and will appear on the June bill as such.
+Student Accident Insurance ($65) and Tuition Refund Plan (0.50% of tuition) are optional charges and will appear on the June bill as such.

 Advance payment of tuition for the full year is encouraged, but, for the convenience of parents, the following payment options are offered: